What Is Antisocial Personality Disorder?

 Children with ASPD tend to be cruel to animals and set fires illegally.
 Some symptoms in adults include:

-- often being angry
+- being angry often

 - being arrogant

-- manipulating others to get what they want
+- manipulating others

 - acting witty and charming to get what they want